Saudi-led alliance resumes air strikes on Yemen

 The conference was rejected by both the Houthis and fighters loyal to former president Saleh, meaning it will not provide an opportunity for peace talks.

-However, some leading figures from Saleh's party, the General People's Congress (GPC), have traveled to Riyadh and pledged loyalty to Hadi's government.
+However, some leading figures from Saleh's party, the General People's Congress (GPC), have travelled to Riyadh and pledged loyalty to Hadi's government.

 Ould Cheikh Ahmed said the United Nations, which had previously sponsored Yemeni discussions on ways of ending the crisis before the Saudi-led air strikes began, was looking to resuming the talks in Geneva around the end of May.